rvnminers-A-and-N/electrumx-satori/docs/protocol-basics.rst

 1. Sort the messages ordered by height, tie-breaking with transaction hash, tie-breaking with transaction position.

-2. For each message, concatenate the following: the height, and the transaction position, the associated data encoded in base58, and the expiration time or 0 if there is none.
+2. For each message, concatenate the following: the height, and the transaction position, the associated data encoded in base58, and the expiration time if it exists.

 3. For each message concatenate the txid, ":" (colon), and the result of step `2`.